-Twenty-eight proposals were received for Chinook Salmon MSFs occurring in 2013 (Table 3-1; Appendix F).
-These included one proposal from Canada (CDFO), 20 from Washington (WDFW), five submitted jointly by Oregon and Washington (ODFW and WDFW), and two from Oregon (ODFW).
-We did not receive one from Idaho (IDFG) this year.
-The Canadian proposal was for an ongoing (since 2008) sport fishery located in the Strait of Juan de Fuca subareas.
-Of the 20 WDFW proposals, the number of proposals per WA location were as follows: seven in the freshwater systems of Puget Sound, including a new proposal for the Snohomish River sport Chinook MSF; two in Puget Sound marine waters; one in the marine waters off the WA coast; three in Willapa Bay or its tributaries; one new commercial MSF in Grays Harbor (areas 2A, 2B, 2C, and 2D); two ongoing MSFs in WA coastal river systems (Hoh and Quillayute rivers); two in the Snake River; one in the Yakima River; and one new fishery in the lower Grand Ronde River.
-Starting in 2012, WDFW's proposals for recreational Chinook MSFs in Puget Sound (marine areas 5-13) were consolidated into one overall summer MSF proposal (MSF-WDFW-35; combines former proposals 02 and 11; see Table 3-1) and one overall winter MSF proposal (MSF-WDFW-36; replaces proposal 16; see Table 3-1).
-In addition, five Chinook MSF proposals were submitted jointly by WDFW and ODFW for fisheries planned in the Columbia River; of these, three proposals were for ongoing MSFs that have occurred since 2003.
+Forty-four proposals were received for Chinook Salmon MSFs occurring in 2015 (Table 3-1).
+These included a new proposal for a MSF from ADFG, and 2 proposals from Canada (CDFO), 26 from Washington (WDFW), 8 submitted jointly by Oregon and Washington (ODFW and WDFW), and 7 from Oregon (ODFW).
+One Canadian proposal was for an ongoing (since 2008) sport fishery located in the Strait of Juan de Fuca subareas, the second in WCVI.
+Of the 26 WDFW proposals, the number of proposals include 2 in the marine waters off the WA coast; 3 in Willapa Bay or its tributaries; 1 commercial MSF in Grays Harbor (areas 2A, 2B, 2C, and 2D); 2 ongoing MSFs in WA coastal river systems (Hoh and Quillayute rivers); and 6 in the Columbia River system.
+In addition, 8 Chinook MSF proposals were submitted jointly by WDFW and ODFW for fisheries planned in the Columbia River; of these, three proposals were for ongoing MSFs that have occurred since 2003.
 One joint ODFW-WDFW proposal was for a sport MSF on fall Chinook (proposal received each year since 2009) that was actually implemented for the first time in 2011.
-The fifth MSF proposal was for a new commercial seine fishery in in the lower Columbia River (Buoy 10 to Beacon Rock).
-Although the target species for this MSF is Chinook, incidental catch of marked Coho is allowed.
-Oregon submitted two proposals for Chinook MSFs - one ongoing in the Willamette River (started in 2003) and the other, started in 2008, is an ocean terminal area bubble fishery for fall Chinook, adjacent to the mouths of the Tillamook, Elk, and Chetco rivers.
+A MSF proposal for a commercial seine fishery in the lower Columbia River (Buoy 10 to Beacon Rock) was also received.
+Although the target species for this MSF is Chinook, incidental catch of marked coho is allowed.
+Oregon submitted 7 proposals for Chinook MSFs - two ongoing in the Willamette River (started in 2003)

-Table 3-1.
-Status of mark-selective fishery (MSF) proposals, fishery implementation, and post-fishery reporting for years 2003 through 2013.
+Status of mark-selective fishery (MSF) proposals, fishery implementation, and post-fishery reporting for years 2003 through Table 3-1.
+2015.